 Federal Direct Subsidized and Unsubsidized Loans (Student Loans)

 The type and amount of loans you will be offered will be determined by your financial eligibility as calculated by the federal processor, your Dependency Status, and your grade level.
 Most students receiving loans must be enrolled in at least 6 units to be eligible.
 Classified and conditionally classified graduate students meet the enrollment requirement with 4 units.
-For more information on these loans visit the Direct Loans web site.
+For more information on these loans visit the Direct Loans website.

 - Subsidized Loans

 - These are awarded based on calculated financial need.
 The federal government pays the interest while you are enrolled at least half-time.
 For many subsidized Direct Loans, the federal government also pays the interest during the 6-month grace period after you graduate, leave school or drop below half-time enrollment.
 However, for subsidized Direct Loans first disbursed between July 1, 2012 and June 30, 2014, interest will not be subsidized during the grace period.
+As of July 1, 2013, first-time borrowers of subsidized Direct Loans will have their eligibility for the interest subsidy limited to a period of time not to exceed 150% of the length of the educational program.

 - Unsubsidized Loans